SICS-Fundamental-Research-Center/MiniGraph/README.md

 For instance to run a WCC workload.
-You may adjust the number of evaluators to control inter graphs parallelism and varying the degree of total parallelism by specifying parameter "-cc" and "-cores" as follows:
+You may adjust the number of evaluators to control inter graphs parallelism and varying the degree of total parallelism by specifying parameters "-cc" and "-cores" as follows:

 ```shell
 $cd $SRC_DIR